nodejs/node/doc/api/fs.md

 specifies how many _bytes_ the passed string required to be written.
 Note that bytes written is not the same as string characters.
 See [`Buffer.byteLength`][].

-Unlike when writing `buffer`, the entire string must be written.
-No substring may be specified.
-This is because the byte offset of the resulting data may not be the same as the string offset.

 Note that it is unsafe to use `fs.write` multiple times on the same file without waiting for the callback.
 For this scenario, `fs.createWriteStream` is strongly recommended.